alpas/alpasdev/src/main/resources/docs/migrations.md

 Migrations work by tracking your migration files under `database/migrations` folders in a database table called `migrations`.
 Migrations files are named after the time when these files are created.
-This helps to keep track of them easily as well as to sort them chronologically.
+This helps keep track of them easily as well as to sort them chronologically.

-When a migration is run, it checks if any of the migration files are already migrated or not.
-All the outstanding migrations are then run in one batch, which is numbered.
+When a migration is ran, it checks if any of the migration files are already migrated or not.
+All the outstanding migrations are then ran in one batch, which is numbered.
 When performing the rollback, all the migrations from the latest batch are picked and performed rollback.

-A migration file contains two methods—`up()` and `down()`.
-The `up()` method is conventionally used to add new tables or to modify an existing table, while the `down()` method, again conventionally, used to "undo" the operations of the `up()` method.
+A migration file contains two methods — `up()` and `down()`.
+The `up()` method is conventionally used to add new tables or to modify an existing table, while the `down()` method, again conventionally, is used to "undo" the operations of the `up()` method.
 During the actual migration, Alpas calls the `up()` method and during the rollback it invokes the `down()` method.

 <span class="line-numbers" data-start="6" data-file="database/migrations/2020_01_01_123456_create_receipts_table.kt">